Best daily deals

 netflix free of charge

-To get Netflix for free now that free trials are history, the easiest way may be cozying up to friends and family who are already paying for it.
-Two of Netflix’s four subscription plans allow for streaming on multiple devices at the same time, and you can create a separate profile, giving you your own list of movies and shows you want to watch along with language preferences and personalized recommendations.
+Now that free trials are a thing of the past, the easiest way to get Netflix for free may be to cozy up to friends and family who are already paying for it.
+Two of Netflix’s four subscription plans allow streaming on multiple devices simultaneously, enabling you to create a separate profile.
+This gives you access to your personalized list of movies and shows you want to watch, along with language preferences and tailored recommendations.

-This used to be simpler to pull off until some recent changes at Netflix.
+This was simpler to pull off until some recent changes at Netflix.
 Sharing accounts may now require that you live with the person you’re sharing an account with, at least in the US.
 Strictly speaking, that was always the case, but Netflix is cracking down on sharing to increase profits, and you can potentially get booted from your account if you’re using it from a different address.
-You can still access it while travelling, naturally.
+You can still access it while traveling, naturally.

-You can’t assign a password to each profile, so be warned that the owner of a Netflix account will be able to see exactly what you’ve been watching, if they’re curious.
+You can’t assign a password to each profile, so be warned that the owner of a Netflix account can see exactly what you’ve been watching if they’re curious.
 You can delete your Netflix history if need be.

-This isn’t ideal, and it’s only free to you, but it should automatically be considered.
+This isn’t ideal, and it’s only free to you, but it’s worth considering as a default option.

 Take advantage of free Netflix offers from carriers, ISPs, etc.